 (2) Adjust the water supply to provide a spray of water falling at a rate of about 10 mm (0.4 inch) per minute, or 610 +80mm (24 +3 inches) per hour from a height great enough to direct the spray over the entire weapon.
-(3) Conduct the water spray test for head sup and events.

-(3) Conduct the water spray test for hand gun and shoulder weapons according to the basic sequence of operations listed in Table 10.
+(3) Conduct the water spray test for hand gun and shoulder weapons are cording to the basic sequence of operations listed in Table 10.
 For machine guns and automatic weapons, conduct the test as shown in Table 11.